- Print this page

 - cleaned so that visible faeces, soil and other matter is removed from the shell

-- sold to a licensed egg business, or
+- sold to a business licensed to manufacture, pasteurise or process egg products or mixtures, or

 - discarded.